 Basically what he was shown the door for was drawing a line in the sand about staff cutbacks.
 And the reason he was drawing a line in the sand was because he’s concerned that if the size of our staff is reduced, it’s not going to be just a matter of job reduction, but it’s going to mean that we are going to reduce the number of stories we’re doing, and that’s going to be a detriment to the community end and the people that read us online around the world and around the country.
 So, it’s a serious issue at our paper.
 And if you look at all these other papers, reducing staff is going to mean reducing coverage and that’s going to create a news vacuum that’s important to citizens of this country.

 HENRY WEINSTEIN: That’s absolutely right, Juan.
-Our paper made about a 20% rate of return last year.
-Clearly, a lot of corporations in this country would be very happy to make a 20% rate of return.
-But Wall Street, you know, considers newspapers to be a, quote/unquote, "mature industry."
+Our paper made about a 20 percent rate of return last year.
+Clearly, a lot of corporations in this country would be very happy to make a 20 percent rate of return.
+But Wall Street, you know, considers newspapers to be a, quote/unquote, “mature industry.”
 A mature industry is one that they consider do not have a lot of near-term growth prospects, so they demand even higher rates of return.
-They like — some of them would like us to have 25% or 30% profit.
+They like—some of them would like us to have 25 or 30 percent profit.
 Well, I suppose we could probably make that rate of profit if we reduced the size substantially again.
 But, I mean, I understand that we operate in a capitalist society and that newspapers have to make some money to grow and prosper.

 AMY GOODMAN: So the announcement came on the eve of the midterm election coverage at the Los Angeles Times, and he’s out right after.